Community Response Fund

 • How will the efforts you are undertaking address equity and the inclusion of diverse communities?

-4. If a grant is awarded, a brief final report is due at the end of the project or within one year of the date of the grant award.
+4. If a grant is awarded, a brief (1-2 pages) final report is due at the end of the project or within one year of the date of the grant award.